Jack Evans (Australian politician): Australian Business College

 In the 1980s Evans and family members founded the Australian Business College, Perth, which collapsed in January 1993 after controversial dealings with overseas students.
 An inquiry by the Senate Standing Committee on Employment, Education and Training found that 350 overseas students in Australia and approximately 100 offshore had lost approximately $2.2 million in advance fees paid to the college.
 Other issues were publicised by the Murdoch University Student Guild, including alleged misleading advertising and intimidation of overseas students by the college.
 In May, 1988, a group of more than 30 overseas students held a demonstration outside the college, calling for increased regulation of its practices.
 In subsequent court proceedings, Evans was convicted and fined $4,000.
-In 1998, Professor Alan Fels, then chairman of the Australian Competition and Consumer Commission, told an international conference on higher education that the ACCC's action against the Australian Business College "highlights the need for Australian educational institutions seeking to enrol foreign students to ensure that what is represented to the students is true".
+In 1998, Professor Allan Fels, then chairman of the Australian Competition & Consumer Commission (ACCC), told an international conference on higher education that the ACCC's action against the Australian Business College "highlights the need for Australian educational institutions seeking to enrol foreign students to ensure that what is represented to the students is true".